Tamac Collections and Rarities

-Various pieces from my large Tamac Pottery collection.
-This masterpiece line of mid century modern pottery.
-Tamac is still relatively obscure yet can be found in the collections of the Indianapolis Museum of Art, The Vance Kirkland Musuem, The Brooklyn Museum and Boston Museum of Fine Art to name a few.
-Because Tamac pottery did not have much distrubution on the coasts, it's been overlooked by collectors who simply just don't know about it or its charms.
+Tamac can be found in the collections of the Indianapolis Museum of Art, The Vance Kirkland Museum, The Brooklyn Museum, The Dallas Museum of Art, and The Boston Museum of Fine Art.
+Because Tamac Pottery did not have much distrubution on the coasts, it's been overlooked by MCM collectors who simply just don't know about it or its charms.
+Last update: 11/25.

 DSC01081